Office of the President

 He was named in a national study (by Roland H. King of PhairAdvantage Communications) as one of the "Top 14 Presidents Publishing Op-eds," ranking third in the survey behind Dr. Michael Roth of Wesleyan University.
 He is also widely considered one of the most active presidents on social media in America.

 Throughout his career, he has earned a number of personal and professional accolades.
+In 2022, the Virginia Center for Inclusive Communities named him as a Humanitarian of the Year for his efforts in diversity, equity and inclusion at Virginia Wesleyan and throughout higher education.
 He was named President-emeritus at Wesley College in 2007, and the Wesley National Alumni Association initiated the Dr. Scott D. Miller Leadership Scholarships.
 He was also honored with the naming of the entire Wesley College sports complex as the "Scott D. Miller Stadium."
 Scholarships in communications and leadership are also named in his honor at West Virginia Wesleyan College and Bethany College.
 The Bethany Communications and Media Arts Awards are named in his honor.
 His undergraduate alma mater, West Virginia Wesleyan, recognized him with its highest distinction, the Doctor of Humanities degree, honoris causa, and Universidad Interamericana of Costa Rica/Panama awarded him the distinguished Presidential Medal for founding the InterAmerican Consortium.